tfwis/bbsubset/README.md

 Since the name of the option is depend on the selected solver, please see the reference manuals.

-The following example set limtits up to 10 seconds in `lpsolve`.
+The following example set limits to 10 seconds in `lpsolve`.

 ``` r
 myset <- bbsubset::bbsubset(barcodes,5,timeout=10)